Fair and Efficient Investment in Public Transportation: Results

 Note that in any connected graph, the number of edges $\ell$ satisfies $m-1 \leq \ell \leq m^2$.
 Hence, the runtime can be written more compactly as $\bigO{\beta m^2}$.
 In addition, in principle, Dijkstra's algorithm computes the shortest paths from a source to all vertices in the graph.
-Similarly, \Cref{alg:dijkstra_mod} computes the minimum distance from the source to all other vertices using budgets from $0$ to $\beta$ in a single execution, which we refer to as \emph{budget mapping}.
-We will utilize them when we handle the case of $2$ agents in the next section.
+Similarly, \Cref{alg:dijkstra_mod} computes the minimum distance from a source vertex $s$ to all other vertices using budgets from $0$ to $\beta$ in a single execution, which we refer to as a \emph{pivot pair mapping}, i.e., a mapping $V\setminus \{s\} \times [\beta]_0\to \mathbb Q_0^+$.
+The restriction of such a mapping to a fixed target vertex is called a \emph{budget mapping}, i.e, these are mappings $[\beta]_0\to \mathbb Q_0^+$.
+Note that \Cref{theo:1-graph} establishes pivot pair mappings for a fixed source vertex.
+Thus, we obtain the following corollary.